You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

 Overall, Eq.~\eqref{eq: estimate dynamics} paints the following picture: the concentration estimate falls between bindings and receives a bump at a binding, as in \cite{mora2019physical}, with new binding events becoming progressively less informative and less important when $\epsilon^2$ decreases with $T$.
 Thus the concentration estimator undergoes a stochastic relaxation in a potential with an ever-increasing stiffness.
 The rightward bumps of the estimator are driven by stochastic binding events, and the leftwards relaxation is deterministic.
 With time, the relaxation and the stochastic bindings balance each other, and the estimate settles near a true concentration value.
 Further, if the problem is parameterized by a general parameter $\theta$ instead of the concentration, then it can be obtained from the concentration estimate via a simple reparameterization.

-To verify calculations in this section, we generated binding event sequences $\{t_i\}$ from an inhomogeneous Poisson process with time-dependent rate $\lambda (t)=r c(\theta,t)$ and $c(\theta,t)=k\theta^at$.
+To verify calculations in this section, we generated binding event sequences $\{t_i\}$ from an inhomogeneous Poisson process with time-dependent rate $\lambda(t)=r c_\theta(t)$ and $c_\theta(t)=k\theta^a t$.
 For these concentration profiles, because of the explicit time dependence of the concentration profile, Eq.~\eqref{eq: final variance} reduces to $\uncert(T) = 2/a^2krT^2$.
-Indeed, numerical averages over $n=100$ repetitions produced estimator means and variances consistent with our calculations here in the $N\gg1$ limit (see Fig.~\ref{fig:biochemical netwok}(b)).
+Indeed, numerical averages over $n=100$ repetitions produced estimator means and variances consistent with our calculations here in the $N\gg1$ limit (see Fig.~\ref{fig:biochemical netwok}(b)) .

-\heading{Beating the Poisson Counting Limit} Consider Bicoid gradient sensing during {\em Drosophila} early development, cf.~Fig.~\ref{fig:drosophilla example}(a).
+\heading{Beating the Poisson Counting Limit} Consider Bicoid gradient sensing during {\em Drosophila} early development, see Fig.~\ref{fig:drosophilla example}(a).
 The goal of a sensor (a nucleus in the embryo) at position $x$ is to estimate its position from the sequence of binding events~\cite{wieschaus2016positional}.
-If one waits for an hour or two post-fertilization, an approximately exponential stationary concentration profile is established~\cite{abu2010high}, Fig.~\ref{fig:drosophilla example}(b).
+If one waits for an hour or two post-fertilization, an approximately exponential stationary concentration profile is established~\cite{abu2010high}, Fig.~\ref{fig:drosophilla example}(a, b).
 One can then estimate the stationary concentration with the Poisson accuracy, as in Eqs.~(\ref{eq:c_const}, \ref{eq:var_const}), by counting the binding events in the steady state.
 Then transforming from $c_\infty$ to $x$ is just a reparameterization.

-Consider now a broader class of \textit{time-varying} profiles, where the concentration evolves as a scaled version of its eventual saturation value $c(t) = \cinf f(t)$, with $f(t\to\infty) = 1$.
+Thus, we now consider a broader class of \textit{time-varying} profiles, where the concentration evolves as a scaled version of its eventual saturation value $c(t) = \cinf f(t)$, with $f(t\to\infty) = 1$.
 Here, $f(t)$ is an arbitrary monotonic function describing the temporal evolution, while $\cinf$ parametrizes the final steady-state concentration.
 This is equivalent to (very crudely) approximating the concentration profiles in Fig.~\ref{fig:drosophilla example}(b) as reaching position-specific saturation at a uniform time over the whole embryo.
 Then Eqs.~(\ref{eq: first derivative of log posterior}, \ref{eq: final variance}) transform into: